NYS Aid to Native Americans

 In addition to submitting the completed application, students must provide the following supporting documents:

 - A letter of acceptance from the college.

-Applications must be postmarked by July 15 for the fall semester, by December 31 for the spring semester, and by May 20 for the summer session.
+Applications must be postmarked by July 16 for the fall semester, by January 4 for the spring semester, and by May 20 for the summer session (pending funding availability).
 There are no fees for submitting an application.
 Students must apply for each semester (not annually).

 Specific eligibility criteria, information and applications can be found at the New York State Education Department, Native American Education Unit.